nielssorensen/OpenEmu-wiki/Next-Version.md

 - Use relative paths
 - handle case-sensitive paths correctly
 - rename all unused auto saves in a game to 'restored auto save'
+- check for weird duplicates on first start of new version

 ### Screenshot / Videos
 - ~~Implement video & audio capture~~ - Talked to vade in IRC, it seems best if we leave audio/video capture to another app, like obs-studio (once its rewrite is finished http://www.michaelevans.org/blog/2014/06/07/building-obs-studio-for-os-x/ for latest qt5 package in homebrew you need to do `export CMAKE_PREFIX_PATH=/usr/local/Cellar/qt5/5.3.1/lib/cmake`).
 Better to leave this to apps that handle AV capture properly than trying to do it ourselves.
 With OBS, users will be able to stream to whatever site they want too.
-- Modify core data model to include screenshots ~~and videos~~
+- ~~Modify core data model to include screenshots~~ ~~and videos~~
-- Scan screenshots directory on first launch and add them to the library
+- ~~Scan screenshots directory on first launch and add them to the library~~
+- fix renaming screenshots
+- import screenshots without 100% match into 'Unkown' category
+- fix deleting screenshots

 ### Yosemite
 - Fix grid glitches, they seem to be caused by calling setFrame: on CALayers in -layerForType: method, not caused by use of private api as far as i can tell